Phase 2

 • Forests and Finance assesses the financing of 300 companies in forest-risk commodity supply chains, and evaluates the policies of financial institutions involved.
 This can be used to understand how financial institutions in your portfolios are linked to deforestation risk, and to evaluate their performance.

-• Global Canopy’s Forest 500 project identifies the 350 companies and 150 financial institutions with the greatest exposure to tropical deforestation risk through their production, processing, procurement, and financing of the six highest-risk forest commodities.
+• Global Canopy’s Forest 500 and Forest 500 – Finance projects identify the 500 companies and 150 financial institutions with the greatest exposure to tropical deforestation risk through their production, processing, procurement, and financing of the nine highest-risk forest commodities.
 The open-access dataset also includes data on volumes of commodities used, as well as a total score for each company and financial institution for their performance on deforestation and associated human rights abuses.

 • Global Forest Watch Pro uses geospatial data to monitor companies and banks in forest-risk commodity supply chains and can be used to assess the performance of high-risk upstream holdings on the implementation of their commitments on deforestation.